A Idioms

 - a criminal charge where one violently attacks and beats someone

-The man was arrested for assault and battery after the fight outside of the store.
+The man was arrested for assault and battery after the fight.

 at a loss

-- to be in a state of uncertainity or bewilderment
+- in a state of uncertainty or bewilderment

-We were at a loss about what to do with the computer that was having problems.
+We were at a loss about what to do with the broken computer.

-I was at a loss for words when I finally saw my mother after several years.
+I was at a loss for words when I met my friend after many years.

 at a stretch